Ezs377/Programming-notes/Python.md

 A `while` loop will keep looping until the conditions are met, then the loop breaks.
 Ypu can have other loops within a `while` loop.
 The most common use of the `while` loop is `while True` which essentially keeps looping a whole program until it is terminated using `sys.exit()` or any self-termination function within the `while` loop.

 ### Functions:
 A function is a series of step-by-step lines of code that are all combined into one line, AKA a function.
 A function simply lets you re-use a series of larger code into a simpler form, which greatly reduces memory of the program and makes it easier to read and use.
+But there are many more 'functions' that a function can do.
+A function can be defined by its *arguments*, which can be used as inputs into the entire function.
+It is possible to have adaptable functions, so they can take in any input for their arguments, which allows the function to be versatile and used in many situations.
+Python has many in-built functions, such as the `print()` function, which takes an input as arguments, that processes it into a string that is printed out on the terminal.

 ###### Lambda function:
 The `lambda()` function can be used to create an anonymous function in Python.
 An anonymous function is basically a simple function without a label; i.e. A function wihtout using the `def <function name>():` code.
 Usually the lambda function is given to a variable, then the variable can be used anywhere to use the function.
-A lambda function cannot du much except return a value.
+A lambda function cannot do much except return a value.
 An example:
 ```Python
 greeting = lambda a, b, c:a + b + c
 print (greeting("Hello ", "there ","friend!")
 ```
 This will print out `Hello there friend!`.
-As opposed to using a defined funtion, which would look like this:
+As opposed to using a defined function, which would look like this:
 ```Python
 def greeting(a, b, c):
 	sentence = a+b+c